-The Donkey Car project is based on a pre-built RC car from Exceed RC, but I wanted to build my own RC car from scratch to add to the challenge.
+Originally, I had wanted to The Donkey Car project is based on a pre-built RC car from Exceed RC, but I wanted to build my own RC car from scratch to add to the challenge.
 I know that 3d printed materials (especially PLA) tend to be quite brittle - so I have no idea how well a 3d-printed car will hold together after crashes.
 But videos of 3d-printed RC cars show them performing quite well, and I will mostly be driving my car indoors - so I decided I’d give it a try.
 I started on Thigiverse, and found a few good designs I like:

 I’m think that I’ll probably go with a modified version of the touring car, which is nice because it’s 1/10 scale, and seems to have a nice mix of metal parts and 3d-printed parts.
 However, I will probably use a brushed motor rather than the sensored brushless motor.

 For model self-driving cars, brushless motors are bad because they aren’t good for slow speeds (this is because, without brushes, there is nothing to physically slow/stabilize the armature in the motor). self-driving cars need to be able to drive slowly for training (plus you probably don’t want your AI driving your car at super-fast speeds…).
 Sensored brushless motors are fine because the sensors make the motors very good at all speeds, but they are a lot more expensive than brushed motors.